wavycloud/pyboto3/README.md

 # Contributing

 We need your help!
 The code needs work and testing to make it friendly with python 3 and other systems.
 Feel free to test, commit and push changes!

-## Testing

-Currently the test is what generates the code from online documentation https://boto3.readthedocs.io/en/latest/reference/services/index.html
-Currently testing is limited to the generation of the code, not the code functionality.

 # Issues
 The package have not been tested.
 Only code generation is tested. currently the generation is only tested on Windows 10 Python 2.7